It never occurred to me to check my passport status. At least, not until 20 hours before our flight took off.

-I had checked Stone’s passport details thoroughly when I booked a trip with friends for spring break.
-He was now 19.
-Would his passport from age 16 still be accepted?
+I’d checked Stone’s passport details thoroughly when I booked a trip with friends for spring break.
+He was 19 now; would his passport from age 16 still be accepted?
 As it turned out, it would.

 Date of expiration: April 2018.

 It didn’t budge.
 It was as immovable as the sun that would rise and the moon that would pull the tides tomorrow in Punta Cana.
 As certain and immutable as death.
 As taxes.
 As time.